curv3d/dali/README.md

 Dali is coded in C++, but provides a C API so that it can be more easily integrated into other programming languages.

+Instead of a stateful, imperative interface (where you draw shapes onto a canvas, with a current pen position and a current transformation matrix), Dali has a composable, pure functional interface.
+A shape to be rendered is represented as a tree of immutable nodes, where leaf nodes are primitive shapes and colours, and interior nodes are graphical operations that combine and transform shapes and colours.
+Thanks to the signed distance field representation, there is a rich set of shape operators, plus the ability to define new ones, including boolean operators, non-affine transformations, blending and morphing, and a rich set of primitive shapes that can be represented exactly: not just polygons and spline curves, but a wide range of algebraic curves and surfaces, fractals, noise operators, etc.

+## Project Status
+We are in the planning stages for Demo 1, which will demonstrate high performance text rendering, combined with SDF shape operators that aren't available in widely used 2D rendering APIs.

+## How To Contribute
+Contact Doug Moen (doug@moens.org) for more information.